djbooth007/tallycoin_connect/README.md

 ## NOTE: Where to Find API Key

-Login to https://tallycoin.app and navigate to the Admin Dashboard, then Node Connect.
+Login to https://tallycoin.app and navigate to Settings - My Wallets, then Tallycoin Connect.

 Generate an API Key and copy it.
 Go back to your node and enter the key.

-Back on the Tallycoin Node Connect page, test your connection.
+Back on the tallycoin.app "Tallycoin Connect External Wallet" page, test your connection.
 This may take up to 1 minute for connection to sync.

 ## How Does Tallycoin Connect work?